-Budget Session: Both Houses adjourned till 2 pm, Congress protests over Delhi violence
+Parliament: Ruckus in both Houses as Congress protests over Delhi violence, seeks Shah’s resignation

-Rajya Sabha chairperson Venkaiah Naidu said notices for discussion on Delhi violence to be taken up after the situation normalises.
+Rajya Sabha chairperson Venkaiah Naidu said notices for discussion on Delhi violence will be taken up after the situation normalises.

-The second phase of the Budget Session of Parliament will start on Monday.
-Both the Houses were adjourned till 2 pm after the Opposition tried to discuss the violence in North East Delhi that claimed 45 lives and left over 200 injured.
+The second phase of the Budget Session of Parliament started on Monday.
+Both the Houses were adjourned several times after the Opposition tried to discuss the violence in North East Delhi that claimed 45 lives and left over 200 injured.
+Opposition members shouted slogans in both the Houses and also sought the resignation of Home Minister Amit Shah.

-The Congress has given an adjournment notice in the Lok Sabha over the matter.
-Last week, the party had written to President Ram Nath Kovind, seeking Home Minister Amit Shah’s resignation.
+Both Rajya Sabha Chairperson Venkaiah Naidu and Lok Speaker Om Birla refused to allot time to discuss the violence in Delhi.

-Communist Party of India (Marxist) MP KK Ragesh said that the party will demand a discussion on the matter in Parliament.
-“I have given a notice under Rule 267 to the Rajya Sabha Chairperson [Venkaiah Naidu] to discuss the issue in the House,” he said.
-A senior Trinamool Congress leader also said that the party’s MPs will demand an explanation from Shah.
+4.45 pm: Lok Sabha Speaker Om Birla says he is very upset at what happened in the House.
+“In such circumstances, I cannot conduct the House,” he says, according to News18.
+The House is adjourned till tomorrow.
+Both sides are blaming each other.”

 11.28 am: Ruckus ensues in the Upper House.
 Naidu adjourns Rajya Sabha till 2 pm.